 on a Phil Collins record," the composer says.

 Collins has sat in the mid-orchestra section for most of

 the performances -- to the delight of his many fans in the audience.
 "I've

 spent three or four years on this," said Collins of the show.
 "And

 I intend to stay with them to the death."

 Collins has even played percussion on the cast album.

 the Tarzan tune "Everything That I Am."
-"At one point," Collins said, "I thought I'd record
+"At one point," Collins said, "I

-songs are done while swinging about on harnesses above the stage.
+many of the songs are done while swinging about on harnesses above the

-image - an elegant blue map of Africa - is projected on the stage,
+The first image - an elegant blue map of Africa - is projected on the stage,

 and a elaborate soundscape (seagulls, waves, a groaning ship) fill the

 theater.
 And then, with a clap of thunder and a flash of artificial lightning,

 effects with a scrim, a simulated drowning, and a terrific stage-clearing

 lifted into the air in such a way as to make it look like they are submerged